Close Menu

 3. Provide opportunities for students to develop competencies and skills useful to work and conduct research effectively in international contexts.

-• The program will cover the following costs:
+• GRAP will cover the following costs:

 • Student costs associated with the international field component, including transportation, accommodation, and food costs,